 Learn how to identify your unique superpower, pursue your passion, and uncover your true genius work — and incorporate it into your business.

-The idea of a superpower trivializes the value that someone has worked their entire career to build by making the assumption its a gift or ability.
+The idea of a superpower trivializes the value that someone has worked their entire career to build by making the assumption that it is a gift or natural ability.
 It reduces a meaningful title or bio into a few words that aren’t very helpful.

 Figuring Out My Superpower